broadinstitute/wfl/docs/md/dev-process.md

     server and access via the UI.
 See the development tips below for more information.

+!!! tip
+To access the swagger page locally, you'll need to start a development server and access via the UI.
+See the development tips below for more information.

 ## Development Setup

 Clojure development feels very different from Scala and Java development.
 It